Generalized Transport Characterizations for Short Oceanic Internal Waves in a Sea of Long Waves: Energy Transport in oceanic internal waves

-In \cite{Regional,Ultraviolet} we note the tension between an apparent pattern match between observed spectral power laws being in apparent agreement with stationary states of the Fokker-Planck equation derived from the kinetic equation and this result being inconsistent with what is observationally understood about the energy sources and sinks.
+In \cite{Regional,Ultraviolet} we note the tension between an apparent pattern match between observed spectral power laws being in apparent agreement with stationary states of the Fokker-Planck equation derived from the kinetic equation (\ref{BroadenedKineticEquation}):

+and this result being inconsistent with what is observationally understood about the energy sources and sinks.
 Those stationary states come from asserting a balance only in vertical wavenumber, for which there are two families: no-flux states for which $n(\p) \propto k^{-x}m^{-y}$ with $y=0$ and constant flux states for which a linear relationship between $x$ and $y$ attains.
-Both families are oceanographically relevant \cite{Ultraviolet} and, more to the point, the Garrett and Munk model (GM76) is a member of the no-flux family.
-This result attains simply because that spectrum ($(x,y)=(4,0)$) has no gradients in action in vertical wavenumber.
+Both families are oceanographically relevant \cite{Regional} and, more to the point, the Garrett and Munk model (GM76) is a member of the no-flux family.
+This no-flux result attains simply because that spectrum ($(x,y)=(4,0)$) has no gradients in action in vertical wavenumber.

-The ray path perspective moves away from this interpretation so that downscale transport is closed as an advective transport (\ref{FokkerPlanckImproved}). {\em If} we associate the mean drift $\langle \dot{m} \rangle$ with $\partial_m D$ derived from the kinetic equation (\ref{KurtsFavoriteEqn}) \cite{polzinCompanion} and include a factor of two to account for the two-sided spectral representation, the downscale energy transport is
+The ray path perspective moves away from this interpretation so that downscale transport is closed as an advective transport (\ref{FokkerPlanckImproved}).
+Below we explore the downscale energy transport of this advective contribution for the GM76 spectrum, for which

+Here $k$ is horizontal wavenumber magnitude, $e_0=0.0030$ m$^2$ s$^{-2}$ is the total energy, $m_{\ast} = 4 \pi / 1300$ m$^{-1}$ is a bandwidth parameter, $N = 0.0052$ s$^{-1}$ is buoyancy frequency and the underlying energy spectrum $e(m,\sigma)$ appears, for example, as equation (5) in \cite{Ultraviolet}. {\em If} we associate the mean drift $\langle \dot{m} \rangle$ with $\partial_m D_{33}$ derived from the kinetic equation (\ref{KurtsFavoriteEqn}) \citep{polzinCompanion} and include a factor of two to account for the two-sided spectral representation, the downscale energy transport is
-which, apart from the prefactor of $1.0\times10^{-8}$ being an order of magnitude too large, is virtually identical to the finescale parameterization \cite{Finescale}, their equations 27 and 40.

-In a companion manuscript \cite{polzinCompanion} we demonstrate that the identification of the mean drift $\langle \dot{m} \rangle$ with $\partial_m D$ derived from the kinetic equation is appropriate and both are consistent with simple scale invariant ray-tracing model.
-We locate a potential resolution as being the effects of a back-scattering process that negates the coupling associated with the phase velocity equals group velocity resonance.